enasequence/read_docs/faq/taxonomy_requests.rst

 If you wish to request a new taxon name visit the `Webin Submissions Portal (WSP)<https://www.ebi.ac.uk/ena/submit/webin>`_ and choose the 'Register taxonomy' option.

-The 'Register using form' option allows you to enter names one-by-one alongside a category and description.
+The 'Register using form' option allows you to enter names one-by-one along with a category and description.
 The proposed names are automatically checked against the taxonomy database and only those not already present will be submittable.
-Those already present are shown alongside their taxon ID.
+Those already present are shown alongside their taxon ID to aid you with submission.

 For submissions of many names, the 'Register using spreadsheet' option is recommended.
 Download a copy of the template spreadsheet and fill it out in accordance with the guidance provided in the WSP